clux/blueprints/fulgora/README.md

 - sorting optimization
   * less shuffling Q1 scrap, most taken from first wagon
   * less blue/lds crushing activity (we wasted outputs before, lds circuit was also wrong)
+  * all q2 waste circuit filtered into one car per quadrant
-  * less wakelists chaos around silos, output/input circuitry for battery
+  * almost zero wakelists around q2 silos, output/input circuitry for battery
   * significantly less thrown away items
-- 24 trash cars per island (down from 31 in v4 or 43 in v3) => 5600 cars per hour
+- 20 trash cars per island (down from 31 in v4 or 43 in v3) => 4000 cars per hour
-- 391 stack inserters, 66 bulk. lots of inserter selector logic to minimize inserters. (saved ~100 total)
+- 367 stack inserters, 66 bulk. lots of inserter selector logic to minimize inserters. (saved ~120 total)
+- science clocking;
-- output clock on science (from precise production ratio)
+  * global output clock on science (green wire)
-- cheap input clock on science (one network per EM, not the best, but doesn't deadlock)
+  * global lead follower clock on science input (red wire)
 - belt latch on accumulators (overbeaconed so they are active 60% of the time)
 - filtered stack inserters for Q3+ overflow from foundaries and cars
 - hibernation system; hibernating when 9m since last science request && export buffers full (checking one quadrant only)